LeoHeringer/Book_Catalog_API/README.md

 <h1 align="center">📚 Book Catalog API 📚</h1>

-This is a book catalog API developed with Django Rest Framework, aimed at managing book information such as title, author, release year, and edition number.
+<p align="center">This is a book catalog API developed with Django Rest Framework, aimed at managing book information such as title, author, release year, and edition number.</p>

 ## Data Models 📋